 Audit Committee reviews internal control issues identified by Internal Audit Department, external auditors, regulatory authorities and management, and evaluates the adequacy and effectiveness of the Group's risk management and internal control systems.
 It also conducts review of the internal audit functions with particular emphasis on the scope of audits, quality of internal audits and independence of Internal Audit Department.
 The minutes of Audit Committee meetings are tabled to the Board for noting and further action, where appropriate.
 The Chief Executive and Head of Internal Audit normally attend the meetings.
-The members of Audit Committee shall be appointed by the Board from amongst the Non-Executive Directors of the Company and shall consist of not less than three members.
-The present members comprise Mr. Lim Chao Li (Chairman of Audit Committee), Mr. Lee Chin Guan, Mr. Lai Wan, Mr. Quah Poh Keat and Ms. Phe Kheng Peng.
+The members of Audit Committee shall be appointed by the Board from amongst the NEDs of the Company, the majority of them shall be INEDs, and shall consist of not less than three members.
+The present members comprise Mr. Lim Chao Li (Chairman of Audit Committee), Mr. Lai Wan, Mr. Quah Poh Keat, Mr. Lee Chin Guan and Ms. Phe Kheng Peng.